1111111saasa/Large-scale-mediator-outcome-confounder-detection-for-correcting-mediation-effect-/README.md

 OVERVIEW
 ================
-This file provideS the exact code for reproducing the numerical results in the paper: Large scale mediator-outcome confounder detection for correcting mediation effect in high-dimensional mediation model.
+This file provides the exact code for reproducing the numerical results in the paper: Large scale mediator-outcome confounder detection for correcting mediation effect in high-dimensional mediation model.

 Our code consists of three folders: DTM, mediation correction, Extension on GLM Model.
 DTM produces the toy example in section2 and the simulation results in section 4.1, mediation correction produces the simulation results in section 4.2, and Extension on GLM Model produces the results of GLM model in SUPPLEMENTARY MATERIAL.